-Selling will be one of the largest monetary transactions you will ever be part of in your life!
+Selling your home is one of the largest monetary transactions you’ll have in life!

 My name is Lea Deo.
-This is the first part of our comprehensive guide on how to sell your home fast in Shawnee, KS.
-This will be an amalgamation of the steps that you need to know to be a professional home seller.
+This post is your comprehensive guide on how to sell your Shawnee KS home fast.
+It will contain all the steps that you need to know to sell your home like a pro.

 Every situation is different, but for you to get a bigger chance of getting the best price for your property, you should know how to prepare your home and when to best list it on the market.

 Shawnee is a quiet town in the city of Kansas where everything is easy going and everything is simple.
 It’s a pleasant community with home rates as high as $1,300,000 to less than $100,000.
 It’s made up of adorable contemporary and traditional homes that have been built as early as 1910.

 The neighborhoods put it close enough to Kansas City but still just far enough away that it’s unique and quiet and has the necessary establishments that everyone needs to live comfortably.